-- Overtime costs for all other departments are 53.4% of budget versus a 37.5% target for the biennium. - Public Works Department overtime costs are 52.0% of budget due to:
+- Overtime costs for all other departments are 72.7% of budget versus a 50.0% target for the biennium.
+Of this, 12.2% is attributable to snow and ice events discussed below. - Public Works Department overtime costs are 69.8% of budget due to:

-- February 2021 snow event overtime costs of \$51,669.
-The Department has a contingency for snow and ice control within their budget; however, these costs exceed that amount. - Water/Wastewater overtime costs have been higher than expected due to water main breaks and Supervisory Control and Data Acquisition (SCADA) issues. - Parks Department overtime costs are 63.0% of budget due to: - o Implementation of a new business licensing application; - o Opening a cooling shelter during the June 2021 heat dome; and - Costs related to the reopening of recreation activities. - Planning Department overtime costs are 55.5% of budget due to staff vacancies amidst the continuing surge in development activity.
+- February 2021 snow event overtime costs of \$51,669 and December 2021 snow event overtime costs of \$20,914.
+The Department has a contingency for snow and ice control within their budget; however, these costs exceed that amount. - Water/Wastewater overtime costs have been higher than expected due to water main breaks and Supervisory Control and Data Acquisition (SCADA) issues. - Parks Department overtime costs are 73.5% of budget due to: - o Implementation of a new business licensing application and - o Opening a cooling shelter during the June 2021 heat dome. - Planning Department overtime costs are 63.4% of budget due to staff vacancies amidst the continuing surge in development activity.
 However, it should be noted that after-hours inspections are reimbursed by development services customers.